Dirichlet Spaces In Balls And Half-spaces of $\R^n$: Introduction

 where ${\mathcal H}^{1/2}(T)$ is the fractional Sobolev space containing functions $f\in L^2(T)$ having the $``1/2"$ order derivative in $L^2(T)$ (\cite{NS}).
 Precisely, if $\displaystyle f(e^{{\bf i}\theta})=\sum_{k=0}^{+\infty}[a_k\cos(k\theta)+b_k\sin(k\theta)]\in {\mathcal H}^{1/2}(T),$ then \end{remark}

-Studies of Dirichlet space of one complex variable have achieved fruitful results, see, for instance, \cite{ARSW} and \cite{R}, and the references thereby.
+Studies of Dirichlet space in one complex variable have achieved fruitful results, see, for instance, \cite{ARSW} and \cite{R}, and the references thereby.
 Recently, the authors of \cite{WZ} studied Dirichlet spaces over bounded Jordan domains of one complex variable.
 They, in particular, concerned bounded chord-arc domains, for the latter the Douglas-Ahlfors identical relations stand as a characteristic property.
 The identical relation of the quantities can be directly interpreted as identical forms of the semi-norm of the Dirichlet spaces on bounded chord-arc domains.
-The existing studies, however, are restricted to one complex variable and bounded domains.
-Results analogous to \cite{Douglas} are obtained in \cite{YQ}.
-As far as we are aware, there have been no studies devoted to Dirichlet spaces of unbounded domains even for one complex variable, nor in higher dimensions.\\
+The existing studies, however, are restricted to one complex variable.
+Results analogous to \cite{Douglas} in higher dimensions are obtained in \cite{YQ}.
+Corresponding to the Dirichlet space in the unit ball, we are interested in whether there are similar results for the upper half plane.
+The Dirichlet space in the half upper space corresponds to the special case of the general $3$-indices Besov space $\Lambda^{p,q}_\alpha$ for $p=q=2, \alpha =\frac{1}{2}.$ In \cite{S} the space together with its norm are defined through a suitable $p,q$-variation of the double singular integral (see below Theorem \ref{DS}).
+Among the related results it is known that a function belongs to $\Lambda^{p,q}_\alpha$ if and only if one of some two related quantities is finite.
+Of the two quantities one is in the Fourier integral form and the other in the gradient form (see also \cite{JP}).
+The contribution of the present work is to show that for the special case $\Lambda^{2,2}_{\frac{1}{2}}$ the mentioned three quantities are not only equivalent but identical.\\

 The present paper studies Dirichlet spaces on balls and upper-half spaces of all dimensions.
 In proving the identical relations between the quantities of different forms the ones involving the double integral form are most technical.
 For the classic unit disc case Douglas proved the identical relations adopting the passage from the gradient form to Fourier series (integral) form, and then to the double integral form; while Ahlfors' adopted the passage from the holomorphic derivative form to the Ahlfors form, via a basic use of the Stokes formula, and then to the double integral form.
 Our previous study \cite{YQ} on balls of all dimensions basically goes through Douglas' passage combining with spherical Clifford monogenic expansion and spherical Dirac operator.
 With the Clifford monogenic expansion treatment the Ahlfors' form quantity comes into play.
 For unbounded domain contexts, including the upper-half spaces, there are no Fourier form series expansions as Douglas used, and no Ahlfors' form residue computation available.
 New methods, hence, are to be explored.\\